philgyford/d3-mappiness/README.md

 * Maybe:
   * Hover lines like on http://bl.ocks.org/gniemetz/4618602
-  * Rolling average.
+  * Moving average.
 Configurable in UI?
   * Points rather than dots?
 Gaps when there's no data?
   * Add map area filter?
   * Permalinks?